jarpogo/bounce-counter/README.md

 	- this can be used to show the rate of bouncing over time and potentially draw some analytics from
 3. stylize the settings window
 4. stylize the numbers (make numbers bigger, perhaps color coded as current attempt gets higher)

-Future plans which I would like to get to this month, but I'm not sure if I will have time:

-Modify the program to also count for most bounces in one minute
+5. modify the program to also count for most bounces in one minute
-1. have an internal timer which starts counting once the first bounce is detected
+6. have an internal timer which starts counting once the first bounce is detected
-	- bounces are no longer counted after one minute
-2. real-time visual heartrate for bounces
+7. real-time visual heartrate for bounces
 	- more practical for most bounces in a minute to see where the pogoer slows down